 Most women with breast cancer have some type of surgery as part of their treatment.
-Depending on the situation, surgery may be done for different reasons.
+There are different types of breast surgery, and they may be done for different reasons, depending on the situation.
 For example, surgery may be done to:

 There are two main types of surgery to remove breast cancer:

 Many women with early-stage cancers can choose between having breast-conserving surgery (BCS) and mastectomy.
 The main advantage of BCS is that a woman keeps most of her breast.
 But most often, she will also need radiation.
 Women who have mastectomy for early-stage cancers are less likely to need radiation.